5th Annual Aberdeen Catchment Science Summer School

 Information about traveling to campus can be found on the University of Aberdeen website.

-The tuition cost for the course is £400.
+The tuition cost for the course is approximately £400 (final cost will be posted here shortly).
 Students will be responsible for their food and lodging (we will arrange for a group booking at the local university halls of residence at a significant discount).
 Please contact Julie Timms (see below) for further details on registration and costs.

 School Finance Person